Simplified processes for fixed transport installations

 Authorisation

-If you operate a fixed transport installation and are established in the UK, you can be deemed to be authorised to use the simplified declarations process.
+If you operate a fixed transport installation and are established in the UK, you can be deemed to be authorised to use the simplified declarations procedure.
 You do not need to apply for authorisation.
-You can use an agent to help you make your declarations, using your deemed authorisation.

 Northern Ireland businesses

-Entry in declarant’s records
+Entry in the declarant’s records

 Record imports and exports separately.
 You only need to record the product that’s moved through the fixed pipeline or power line.

-Each entry must cover no more than a 24 hour period.
+Each entry must cover no more than a 24-hour period.
 You can choose to use a shorter time frame for each entry, depending on how you operate.
 You must finalise the records no later than 24 hours after the end of the period recorded.

 You must record: